How To Extract URL Parameters in WordPress. a developer extracts URL parameters from a WordPress website

 Passing information to your website by extracting URL parameters can be useful, but you might require advanced developer resources in order to pull it off.
 Fortunately, we have you covered.
 Here at WP Engine, we love trying out new techniques and helping you do the same.

-While you’re here, don’t forget to check out our WordPress hosting plans for your next project.
-Benefit from award-winning support from WordPress experts and our industry leading WordPress hosting technology!
+While you’re here, don’t forget to check out our hosting for WordPress sites for your next project.
+Benefit from award-winning support from our experts in WordPress and a wide array of tools and technology!

 Build faster, protect your brand, and grow your business with a WordPress platform built to power remarkable online experiences.